 a demarcated vineyard area (single site) or the combination of several neighboring areas (large site) within a growing region or a community that can produce wines of a similar character In Germany, single and large sites are legally defined as designations of origin for quality wines.

 Collective name for a group of up to 60 northern Italian red wine grape varieties that are mainly cultivated in the Emilia-Romagna region, but also to a lesser extent in Lombardy, Puglia and Trentino-Alto Adige.
 Lambrusco is the main component of four DOC wines named after the variety: Lambrusco di Sorbara, Lambrusco Grasparossa di Castelvetro, Lambrusco di Salamino di Santa Croce and Lambrusco Mantovano.
 After Lambrusco wines were almost exclusively vinified with strong foam and sweetness up to the beginning of the 1990s, dry fillings of higher quality have been available again since then.

-all the grapes picked at harvest; its state of health, its quality, its gentle treatment and its careful selection largely determine the quality of the wine.
+all the grapes harvested at harvest; its state of health, its quality, its careful treatment and its careful selection largely determine the quality of the wine.